 9 January 2015

+This publication was archived on 4 July 2016

+This article is no longer current.
+Please refer to Overseas Business Risk – Japan

 After winning the elections in December 2014, PM Abe formed his third Cabinet.
 Apart from the Defence Minister all other Cabinet ministers were reappointed to their previous posts.
 The election delayed the annual budget planning process and the tax reform plan for FY2015.
 The Cabinet is expected to approve the FY2015 budget draft on 14 January after which parliamentary approval will be sought.
 Major features in the budget are likely to include: